The risk of dementia increased by the use of laxatives

 To facilitate our intestinal transit, these treatments include specific active substances such as lactulose, lactitol or sorbitol.
 Moreover, the latter is also present in fruits known as laxatives such as prunes, grapes or apricots.

-However, these substances could be impacted in the development of cognitive decline.
+However, these substances might be impacted in the development of cognitive decline.
 However, the researchers want to be reassuring.
 At present, only an association between regular intake and the onset of dementia is observed.
 Researchers lack concrete data to know whether taking these products too often causes the onset of the disease.

 An association with a limited impact on a panel of more than 500,000 volunteers

 As part of this study, the researchers interviewed more than 502,000 volunteers.
 The average age of the panel was 57 years old but above all they did not suffer from dementia at the start of the research.
-In particular, the researchers asked them about the frequency of laxative use and the type of treatment used.
+In particular, the researchers asked them regarding the frequency of laxative use and the type of treatment used.

 It appears that taking too often can “alter the gut microbiome, possibly affecting nerve signaling from the gut to the brain or increasing the production of intestinal toxins that can affect the brain”.
 However, the researchers also indicate that the risks would be greater when taking osmotic laxatives.